mindThomas/G431-ESC-MotorDriver/Firmware/README.md

 ## IDE
 Please note that [CLion](https://www.jetbrains.com/clion/) can be used to load the project and comes bundled with OpenOCD: https://www.jetbrains.com/help/clion/openocd-support.html
 Just select the automatically generated OpenOCD configuration file when creating the __OpenOCD Download & Run__ configuration.
+Remember also to set:
+ - `Download` --> `Updated Only`
+ - `Reset` --> `Halt`   _(this appears to be highly important, otherwise registers etc. is not reset/cleared after starting a new debug and flashing)_

 Alternatively VS Code can be used: https://medium.com/@lixis630/getting-started-to-code-embedded-c-on-stm32-e90e7910b2c